Categories

 1. You Can Lose Your Driving Privileges

-This is possibly the most commonly known impact that being convicted of a DUI can carry: the loss or suspension of your driver’s licence.
+This is possibly the most commonly known impact that being convicted of a DUI can carry: the loss or suspension of your driver’s license.
 This might not happen right away, but it can cause major problems.
 You will no longer have a means to drive to work, pick up your children or take them to appointments, go to classes, or simply run errands on your own.

 2. You May Face Increased Insurance Rates